Karem1986/Animal_Rescuer_Game_Python/README.md

 ## Adding new changes/extending the application

-If adding any changes to the application, dockerfile or yaml files execute the following commands afterwards:
+If adding any changes to the application, dockerfile execute the following commands afterwards:

 - Rebuild and push the image to docker hub registry: docker build -t karin86/pythonapp:latest .